A Relational Program Logic with Data Abstraction and Dynamic Framing: Semantics of programs and unary correctness

 \section{Semantics of programs and unary correctness}

 For a correctness judgment $\Phi\HPflowtr{\Gamma}{M}{P}{C}{Q}{\eff}$, an informal sketch of the semantics is given preceding Def.~\ref{def:wfjudge}.
 To make it precise we use transition semantics, so we can formulate the semantics of encapsulation in terms of the module in which a given step is taken, initially module $M$.
 To express modular correctness with respect to assumed specs, a context call makes a single step to the result of the call, given by a \dt{context model} $\phi$ which provides denotations that satisfy the specifications of the hypothesis context $\Phi$.
 Transitions go to \dt{fault}, $\Fault$, in case of runtime failure (null dereference).
-Fault is also used to represent precondition violation in context calls.
+Fault is also used to represent precondition violation in context calls.\footnote{One could distinguish between these two kinds of faults using different tokens, as done in RLII.
+Here we would need a third kind, for alignment fault.
+But the correctness judgments disallow all three kinds, so for simplicity we conflate them.}

 A \dt{pre-model} provides method denotations that do not necessarily satisfy specs; the transition relation $\trans{\phi}$ is defined for any pre-model $\phi$.

-For readers familiar with O'Hearn et al~\cite{OHearnYangReynoldsInfoToplas} or \RLII, we note that here we cannot use a single ``most nondeterministic'' denotation.
-We need context models to be (quasi-) deterministic, in accord with the $\forall\forall$-interpretation of relational correctness for deterministic programs.
+For readers familiar with O'Hearn et al~\cite{OHearnYangReynoldsInfoToplas} or \RLII, we note that unlike those works here we cannot use a single ``most nondeterministic'' denotation.
+We need context models to be quasi-deterministic, in accord with the $\forall\forall$-interpretation of relational correctness for deterministic programs.

 This section spells out the details, which are somewhat intricate.
 The most important and novel part is the semantics of encapsulation, a condition called Encap in the semantics of correctness judgments (Def.~\ref{def:valid}).
-Some readers may wish to skip to Sect.~\ref{sec:unaryLog}, after skimming Sects.~\ref{sec:states} and~\ref{sec:effect}.
+Some readers may wish to skip to Section~\ref{sec:unaryLog}, after skimming Sects.~\ref{sec:states} and~\ref{sec:effect}.